dankoknad/rn-prototype-starter/README.md

+## What this is

-This project serves me as a strting point for developing mobile prototypes with React Native
+__This is a customized boilerplate for developing mobile prototypes with React Native__

+Boilerplate have drawer menu from [React Navigation](https://reactnavigation.org/docs/navigators/drawer) and three simple screens: Home, About & Contact.

+---

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).